Natural Products

 Brain fog/freeze

 It doesn’t matter what you call it, the end result is the same.
-Your usual logical brain deserts you and you find yourself unable to remember a close friend’s name, how to get to a familiar destination or standing in the supermarket wondering what on earth you came there for.
+Your usual logical brain deserts you and it may be mild such as standing in the supermarket wondering what on earth you came there for or more worrying when you find yourself unable to remember a close friend’s name or how to get to a familiar destination.

-Whatever form it takes, happily it is often only temporary but there are still things you can do to make it easier on yourself.
+Whatever form it takes usually it is often only temporary, but there are still things you can do to make it easier on yourself.

 Changes in your hair